 4. Buckingham Palace Summer Opening

-Take advantage of the limited opportunity to explore the State Rooms of Buckingham Palace during the summer opening (July – September 2023).
+Take advantage of this limited opportunity to explore the State Rooms at Buckingham Palace during its Summer Opening, from 10 July to 28 September 2025.

 5. Summer by the Thames Festival

-Join the Summer by the River Festival between June- September for a vibrant celebration of music, food, and culture set against the picturesque backdrop of the Thames.
+Join the Summer by the River Festival at London Bridge City from May 29 to August 31, 2025, for a vibrant, free celebration of music, food, film, and culture set against the iconic Thames riverside.

 6. Notting Hill Carnival

-Saturday 25-26 August sees the return of the Notting Hill Carnival, bringing people back together to experience the electrifying atmosphere of Europe’s largest street festival.
+Saturday 24–Monday 25 August herald the return of Notting Hill Carnival, Europe’s largest street festival.

 7. BBC Proms at the Royal Albert Hall